Assessment Access Arrangements

 You must have provided both your sign-up form and evidence by the following deadlines to have exam arrangements in place:

-Once you have successfully submitted your evidence and sign up, the Disability Team will email you to confirm your arrangements.
+Once you have successfully submitted your evidence and sign up form, the Disability Team will email you to confirm your arrangements.

 Checking your exam arrangements